Understanding Ashwagandha: from Ancient Ayurvedic Medicine to Modern Health & Wellness

 Stress Relief & Immune Response

-The sitoindosides and acylsterylglucosides in ashwagandha regulate stress responses by controlling cortisol levels, heat shock proteins, and the JNK-1 protein, which is produced because of stress responses.
-This reduces the energy your immune system spends on managing stress, which is a facet of why Ashwagandha is thought to boost immune system activity.
+The sitoindosides and acylsterylglucosides in ashwagandha may help regulate stress responses by controlling the level of pro-stress hormones and their harmful protein byproducts during a stressful event.
+Increased resistance to the effects of stress reduces the energy your immune system spends on managing said stress, which is a facet of why ashwagandha is thought to boost immune system activity.

 Increased Physical Performance

-Ashwagandha optimizes the body’s use of oxygen, improving your VO2 Max and, in turn, promoting respiratory and muscle health.
-This is another facet that contributes to ashwagandha’s immune-boosting properties.
+Ashwagandha may optimize the body’s use of oxygen, improving VO2 Max and, in turn, promoting respiratory and muscle health.
+This is another facet that contributes to ashwagandha’s indications for immune support.

 Fertility Boost

-Consuming this herb in a tonic spurs the production of DHEA-S, a hormone that produces testosterone, which can increase fertility and sexual performance in men.
+Consuming this herb in a tonic seems to contribute to production of DHEA-S, a hormone that produces testosterone, which can increase fertility and sexual performance in men.

 Reduced Inflammation

-The WA compound in ashwagandha targets inflammatory pathways and signal molecules in the body, which may contribute to a reduction in inflammatory markers and an increase in immune function.
+The WA compound in ashwagandha is known to target inflammatory pathways and neurochemical signaling in the body, which may contribute to a reduction in inflammatory markers and an increase in immune function.

 Support for Brain Function

-The regenerative effects on nerve and soft tissues in the body support the longevity of cognitive function and may improve concentration via a coupling of this function with the suppression of the nervous system.
-This results in a calm focus.
+The regenerative effects on nerve and soft tissues in the body observed in some studies on ashwagandha support the longevity of cognitive function and may improve concentration via a coupling of this function with the suppression of the nervous system.
+This can result in a calm focus.

 Ashwagandha R&D: What Do Clinical Studies Say?